 PC114 Government Real Property Management

-This circular describes Cabinet policy on the utilisation, purchase and disposal of government real property (including Crown lands).
-This revised version came into effect as of 11 October 2010 and does not apply retrospectively to properties for which a contract of sale has been entered into as of that date.
+This circular describes Cabinet policy on the utilisation, purchase and disposal of government real property (including Crown Lands).
+This revised version came into effect as of 29 April 2019 and does not apply retrospectively to properties for which a contract of sale has been entered into as of that date.